Homemade Ketchup Recipe

 It’s super easy to adjust this ketchup recipe exactly the way you like it!

-You can use it right away, but it is also good to let it sit in the refrigerator for a few hours to let the flavors fully blend.
-And if you put it in a jar, bottle, or another airtight container, you can keep it in the fridge for up to 2 weeks.
+If you are storing the homemade ketchup, it does have to be refrigerated.
+You can keep it out to use right away, but it is also good to let it sit in the refrigerator for a few hours to let the flavors fully blend before you enjoy it.
+If you put it in a jar, bottle, or another airtight container, you can keep it in the fridge for up to 2 weeks.

 From mac and cheese to meatloaf, people love ketchup on so many things.
 But here are some of the all-time favorites.